kamangir/awesome-bash-cli/template/README.md

 # abcli plugins

-An `abcli` plugin is a mechanism to quickly build a bash cli around existing code to codify parameter selection and provide a scripting language for workflow automation.
+An [`abcli`](https://github.com/kamangir/awesome-bash-cli) plugin is a mechanism to quickly build a bash cli around existing code.
 Here are examples of `abcli` plugins:

 1. [blue-rvr](https://github.com/kamangir/blue-rvr): A low-cost rover that carries a camera, runs deep learning vision models through python and TensorFlow, and is cloud-connected.
 1. [blue-bracket](https://github.com/kamangir/blue-bracket): Multiple machine vision & ai designs on raspberry pi and jetson nano on the edge.